BenAHOU/benahou.github.io/README.md

 ## Talks

+1. Analysis and Probability Seminar.
+University of Gothenburg and Chalmers University of Technology.
+21 May 2024.
 1. Research Seminar of Workgroup Functional Analysis.
 Karlsruher Institut für Technologie.
 07 May 2024.
 1. Séminaire d'analyse du Laboratoire de Mathématiques Jean Leray.
 Université de Nantes.
 19 Feb.
 2024.
 1. Oberwolfach Seminar 2343a: Recent Topics on the Navier-Stokes Equations.
 24 Oct.
 2023.